 A handle typically should be 18 inches for best effect.
 Note when I say “handle” here I mean the whole length, not just the part you hold (the holdable part of an 18 inch brush will be around 10 inches).
 It’s easier to say an 18 inch handle since that is how most manufacturers describe it rather than giving the exact handle length.

 The brush head should come in one of a few styles.
 Either a bristle brush, a mesh brush, or a coiled brush.
 Try to avoid the more traditional square bristle brush; they scrub poorly and fall apart more easily than the more modern coiled bristle brushes.
-These are going to be your more common brush, with mesh brushes being by far the minority (but good for more gentle cleaning ability).
+These are going to be your more common brush, with mesh brushes being by far the minority (but good for more gentle cleaning ability and getting rid of mold).

 On the coiled bristle brushes you want to look for as tight of a weave as possible.
 The stiffer and tighter the bristles are woven, the more durable and effective the brush will be.